chocolatey/choco-wiki/CentralManagement/CentralManagement.md

 ### How do I set up Chocolatey Central Management?

 You can start from a pre-configured environment known as [[Quick Deployment Environment (QDE)|QuickDeploymentEnvironment]], or see [Setup / Installation](#setup--installation).

+### What is the CCM compatibility matrix?
+Central Management has specific compatibility requirements with quite a few moving parts.
+It is important to understand that there are some Chocolatey Agent versions that may not be able to communicate with some versions of CCM and vice versa.
+Please see the [CCM Component Compatibility Matrix](#ccm-component-compatibility-matrix) for details.

 ___
 ## Common Errors and Resolutions